Making stable travel trailers – here’s how and why to do it

 The heavy tow ball weight imposed on an overhung hitch pushes down the rear of the tow vehicle.
 It acts as a lever.
 As with a heavy person at one end of a see-saw, it levers up the front wheels of the tow vehicle.
 A weight distributing hitch is simply a springy lever.
 Its effect is to force those wheels back down.

 This effect is often misunderstood.
 A WDH cannot reduce the side forces resulting from cornering or yaw.
 Adding a WDH always reduces the required understeer.
 Such understeer ensures the tow vehicle automatically increases turning radius if cornering too fast.
 See pics below.
-Why caravans roll over.
+Why travel trailers roll over.

 Understeer and oversteer.
 Original pic – source unknown.